nick-barr/SpheresOfInfluence/README.md

-Background
+Spheres of Influence: Background
 ==========

-This data simulation is meant to visualize how quickly anything that is viral can spread.
+This data simulation is meant to visualize anything viral can spread.
 As social beings, the extent that we reach one another is typically larger than one would expect.
-This simluation aims to ultimately help with visualizing what how our daily decisions affect the environment around us.
+This simluation aims to ultimately help with visualizing how our daily decisions affect the environment around us.
 Note that this is not a political statement but a demonstration of our spheres of influence.

 The first iteration of this project will focus on how quickly a virus can spread.
 There will several moving objects on a given canvas.
 All objects will start out as neutral.
 One object will be added that represents patient zero.
-When this object collides with other objects, it will influencing that objectby either infecting it or not.
+When this object collides with other objects, it will influence that object by either infecting it or not.
 After a period of time, the status of influenced objects will change to immunized or dead.

 Functionality & MVPs
 ====================